Employment Projections : Data sources

 EP relies on the Bureau of Economic Analysis (BEA) for most of its final demand and intermediate output data.
 The main BEA data sources are the national income and product accounts (NIPAs) and the benchmark and annual input–output (IO) accounts.

 Due to the specific nature of some industries, EP also uses additional sources to estimate industry output.
-These include information from the Energy Information Administration (EIA), the U.S. Geological Survey (USGS), the U.S. Department of Agriculture (USDA), the Tennessee Valley Authority (TVA), the Internal Revenue Service (IRS), the Department of Transportation (DOT), and the U.S. Postal Service (USPS).
+These include information from the Energy Information Administration (EIA), the U.S. Department of Agriculture (USDA), and the Tennessee Valley Authority (TVA).
 There are several other small governmental data sources.

-BLS also contracts with Macroeconomic Advisers, LLC, for use of the MA/US macroeconomic model, which contains a large number of data series and models that are integral to the EP production process.
+BLS also contracts with Macroeconomic Advisers by IHS Markit for use of the MA/US macroeconomic model, which contains a large number of data series and models that are integral to the EP production process.

 Using all of these sources, EP analysts construct a historical time series of final demand, commodity output, industry output, and industry employment.
 At each stage, analysts review all time series for outliers and adjust them where necessary using analyst discretion based on qualitative and statistical assessments of the relative reliability of conflicting data.
 Similar review processes are used for projected data.
 Major data sources are listed in exhibit 1 below.